 The Governing body should ensure the school provide opportunities for children to learn about Safeguarding.
-General issues may be addressed through the broad and balanced curriculum already in the school but key issues relevant to the school community and sensitive issues may be taught through Relationships Education (all Primary pupils) and Relationships and Sex Education (all secondary pupils) and health Education (for all pupils in state funded schools) which is compulsory from September 2020.
+General issues may be addressed through the broad and balance curriculum already in the school but key issues relevant to the school community and sensitive issues may be taught through Relationships Education (all Primary pupils) and Relationships and Sex Education (all secondary pupils) and health Education (for all pupils in state funded schools) which is compulsory from September 2020.

 Schools are able to be flexible on how they teach this.
-DfE documents can be found <a href="https://example.com/health-learning-new-mailto:h
+DfE documents can be found here.